 One way is to book via a broker who has access to all aircraft in the marketplace but will book AirX for the client as they know AirX has a reputable service and is competitively priced.

 However, passengers may also wish to book direct to save on any fee’s that brokers may add onto the price of the flight.
 AirX’s Direct Client department will provide you with a seamless, dedicated service for the entire flight booking process.

 What sets AirX apart from other private airlines?

 There are a couple of things that AirX does differently.
 For a start, it operates in multiple sectors of the private charter industry and not just small private jets.
 For example, we have an Airbus A340 which has a capacity for 100 passengers in a VIP configuration with full lie flat seats.
 This enables us to cater for much larger groups in comfort and style.

 Secondly, we’re able to provide a high-end service at a lower price.
-The reason for this is that AirX doesn’t purchase new aircraft; typically AirX buy aircrafts between 8-12 years old which we can then refurbish with new cabin interiors to the high standards our passengers expect.
+The reason for this is that AirX doesn’t purchase new aircraft; typically AirX buys aircraft between 8-12 years old which we can then refurbish with new cabin interiors to the high standards our passengers expect.
 This means our capital costs are lower so we can offer the same service at a lower price.
-This has led to us becoming a brand who is recognised for provided high-quality but cost effective private flights.
+This has led to us becoming a brand who is recognised for provided high-quality but cost-effective private flights.

 Who can benefit from flying with AirX?